digital society is highly dependent on secure information, but with the

 of view – one could even buy equipment from an enemy.
 However, these

-device-independent schemes are slower and more technologically challenging.
+device-independent schemes are slower and more technologically challenging to implement.
 For

 example they require devices that can entangle photons, which is not a standard